daveyarwood/blog.djy.io/src/_drafts/why-im-rewriting-alda-in-go-and-kotlin.md

     * (but now, in other languages too! and with arbitrary dependencies!)
   * The built-in Lisp. (except now I've implemented it myself in Go, and it's super duper limited, just the essentials)

-## Copied from a Slack conversation

-> TODO: convert these into organized blog post material

-The move to Go was motivated by a desire to get closer to the metal and get really really fast startup time and performance.
-Go is by no means my favorite language, but it proved to be a good pragmatic choice because of the options that I tested (including Go, Rust, and Crystal), I found it to be the easiest way to create 100% static, cross-platform executables with minimal effort.
-Kotlin is used for the "player process," a separate background process that listens for instructions sent by the Go client and plays audio using the JVM's MIDI sequencer and synthesizer.
-I could have gone with Clojure, but I wanted to get startup time as fast as possible, and Clojure is a non-starter in that area.
-IMO, Kotlin strikes a perfect balance between developer happiness (FP affordances, terseness, actual lambdas, etc.) and reasonable startup time and performance.

-More context behind this decision is that my top goal for Alda v2 was to simplify the architecture, so that almost everything is happening right there in the client.
-The Alda v1 architecture is complicated and brittle in that you can't do hardly anything without having a server running, the server is a background process that, itself, has its own "worker" background processes, and I've seen end users run into trouble on certain OS's (looking at you, Windows!) where background processes can't start their own background processes, or something like that.
-Because I had to move everything into the client, and startup time and performance are both super important, it became imperative that I rewrite the client in a systems programming language like Go.

 # Comments?